Historic Stays in Winston-Salem

 Winston-Salem Historic Inns

 Three downtown historic homes operate collectively as Winston-Salem Historic Inns.
-In the West End, the Summit Street Inns—two side-by-side properties, Ludlow House Sheppard House—offer 10 uniquely themed rooms where modern flair meets original fireplaces, stained-glass windows, and a shared garden patio.
-About a mile away, the Historic Shaffner Inn provides eight distinctive guest rooms and intimate event space in a Queen Anne–Tudor-style home built in 1907.
+Located in downtown's Historic West End, the Summit Street Inns—two side-by-side properties, Ludlow House Sheppard House—offer 10 uniquely themed rooms where modern flair meets original fireplaces, stained-glass windows, a shared garden patio, and all sorts of bonus amenities.
+About a mile away, just off Salem Parkway, the Historic Shaffner Inn provides eight distinctive guest rooms and intimate event space in a Queen Anne–Tudor-style home built in 1907.

 West Salem Art Hotel